-But QQ and WeChat are not far behind (WeChat’s monthly active users have increased further since this chart was produced – 937.8 at the latest count).
+But QQ and WeChat are not far behind (WeChat’s monthly active users have increased further since this chart was produced – 980 million at the latest count).

 Although at first taking inspiration for its services from other social media companies, Tencent’s successes are being watched closely by the Silicon Valley giants.
 The firm recently made it onto the Forbes list of the world’s 100 most innovative companies, in 24th place.

 And it’s going global, forging partnerships with big Western companies.
-This month Apple said it would accept WeChat Pay in its app store in China.
-Apple had already partnered with Alipay, China’s largest mobile wallet.
+Apple said it would accept WeChat Pay in its app store in China (Apple had already partnered with Alipay, China’s largest mobile wallet).

 Tencent recently signed a deal with Universal Music to stream its music in China, meaning Tencent Music now has partnerships with all three major Western music labels.